maldorne/awesome-muds/readme.md

 ##### MudOS

-Another group of people started working from the LPMud v3.0 in 1992, and renamed it to MudOS, which will have several versions until 2003. (_mudos.org_, its original webpage is defunct, but you can find some of the last versions in the [maldorne repository](https://github.com/maldorne/mudos), and use them with Docker).
+Another group of people started working from the LPMud v3.0 in 1992, and renamed it to MudOS, which will have several versions until 2003. (its original webpage, _mudos.org_, is defunct, but you can find some of the last versions in the [maldorne repository](https://github.com/maldorne/mudos) and use them with Docker).
 It could use sockets at mudlib level (with LPC code), which allowed to create a TCP intermud network.
 This protocol evolved until [Intermud 3](#Intermud).

 - [Code repository](https://github.com/maldorne/mudos) (fork).
 - [History of MudOS](./docs/lpmuds/mudos-history.md) (recovered file from some driver distributions).

 ##### FluffOS

 In parallel to the last versions of Mudos (the last one was v22.2b14, 2003), the Discworld developers forked it and renamed it as [FluffOS](http://fluffos.info/).
 [Still maintained](https://github.com/fluffos/fluffos).
-It had versions 1.0 to 1.36, 2.0 to 2.27, and since 3.0 the maintainer is [Yucong Sun](https://github.com/thefallentree), and major versions has been released with the names FluffOS 2017 and 2019.
+It had versions 1.0 to 1.36, 2.0 to 2.27, and since 3.0 the maintainer is [Yucong Sun](https://github.com/thefallentree), and major versions has been released with the names FluffOS 2017, 2019 and 2023.

 - [Official code repository](https://github.com/fluffos/fluffos).